-Development of biomarkers of aging in chest x-ray images using deep learning
+Development of biomarkers of aging and health outcomes in chest X-ray images using deep learning

-The first stage involves the development and validation of an AI model that estimates age using chest X-ray images from our collected health check data as a biomarker of aging.
+Stage 1: Develop and validate an AI model that estimates age using chest X-ray images from multi-institutional health check data, excluding individuals with known diseases.

-Aim 1: Validating the accuracy of the AI model using a multi-ethnic data set.
-Our primary data set mainly contains images from Japanese individuals; therefore, we aim to assess whether the accuracy is maintained when applied to a multi-ethnic dataset.
+Aim 1: Validate the accuracy of the AI age-estimation model using a multi-ethnic dataset.
+Since our primary dataset consists mainly of Japanese individuals, we will test whether accuracy is maintained across different populations.

-Aim 3: Verifying the relationship between the estimated age and mortality rate of malignant diseases.
-Previous literature has shown a relationship between estimated age and all-cause mortality.
-We hypothesize that there is a correlation between the estimated age and the mortality rate of each malignant tumor.
+Aim 3: Investigate the relationship between estimated age and mortality rates of malignant diseases.
+Prior work has shown associations between estimated age and all-cause mortality.
+We hypothesize that AI-estimated age correlates not only with overall survival but also with disease-specific outcomes across malignancies.

-Aim 4: We compare the predictive ability of existing prognostic indicators with the estimated age of our AI model.
-To our knowledge, there are no previous studies comparing existing prognostic indicators with estimated age.
-We hypothesize that the addition of estimated age to existing indices will be more predictive of prognosis than staging alone.
+Aim 4: Compare the predictive ability of existing prognostic indicators with AI-estimated age.
+To our knowledge, no prior studies have compared AI-derived age with established prognostic scores.
+We hypothesize that combining estimated age with conventional indices will improve prognostic accuracy beyond staging alone.

 Daiju Ueda M.D., Ph.D.
 Osaka Metropolitan University